 - The Very Hungry Caterpillar by Eric Carle

 These aren’t the only books you can use for inspiration.
 Pick one of your child’s favorites as a starting point.
-Then after you read, sit back and let them do the creation.
-Don’t worry too much at this point about spelling or grammar or anything else.
+Then, after you read, sit back and let them do the creation.
+Don’t worry too much about spelling, grammar, or anything else.
 Instead, just let them write.

 When they’re done, have them read their book to you and show you the pictures.